-Lilacs have long been known and loved for their distinctive, sweet spring fragrance and beautiful pink, white or purple spring flowers They are fantastic to use for screening around fences and shrub borders, and best of all, they are extremely easy to propagate.
+Lilacs have long been known and loved for their distinctive, sweet spring fragrance and beautiful pink, white, or purple spring flowers.
+They are fantastic to use for screening around fences and shrub borders.
+Best of all is that they are extremely easy to propagate.

-If you are looking to add some shrubs to your landscape but money is an issue, consider taking some lilac root cuttings to grow your own lilac shrubs.
-They are fast growing, very hardy and propagating them is almost fail proof.
+If you are looking to add some shrubs to your landscape but money is an issue, consider taking some lilac root cuttings to start your own lilac shrubs.
+They are fast-growing, very hardy, and propagating them is almost fail-proof.

 - Pruning sheers or some other kind of garden cutting tool

 The best time to take suckers (shoots) from a lilac is in the spring or fall (I have successfully done both).

 - Look around the base of the lilac bush for the fresh, young shoots coming out of the ground.
 Try to use shoots that are no larger than one foot tall, because the larger the shoot, the more roots you need to take to be successful.

 - Remove the soil around the shoot until you can see the roots and cut the shoot away from the parent plant, using pruning shears or a large shovel.

 - Make sure that you have a few inches of root attached to the new shoot.